IgniteUI/igniteui-docfx/en/components/grid_column_resizing.md

 ### Grid Column Resizing

 **Column resizing** is also enabled per-column level, meaning that the **igx-grid** can have a mix of resizable and non-resizable columns.
 This is done via the `resizable` input of the `igx-column`.
 The **igx-grid** supports deferred column resizing, meaning that columns are not immediately resized.
 A temporary resize indicator is shown while the drag operation is in effect and the new column size is only applied once the drag operation ends.
-Resizing a certain column affects the overall width of the grid meaning that the rest of the columns will preserve their current widths.
+Resizing a certain column affects the overall width of the grid, so the rest of the columns will preserve their current widths.

 ```html
     <igx-column [field]="Name" [width]="'200px'" [resizable]="true"></igx-column>